 Hammer drills are primarily for dealing with masonry and other brittle/hard surfaces.
 The rotary hammering helps break apart material so you can penetrate better

 Why would you want a hammer drill if you already have a drill/driver?

-Depending on the size of the job you can get away with having a drill driver with a hammer drill option included.
-But anything large will burn out the tiny motor and if you are breaking apart concrete, you’ll definitely want a large rotary hammer drill to avoid this.
+Depending on the size of the job, you can get away with having a drill driver with a hammer drill option included.
+But anything large will burn out the tiny motor, and if you are breaking apart concrete, you’ll definitely want a large rotary hammer drill to avoid this.

 There are several differences difference between a power drill, impact driver, impact wrench, and hammer drill.
-The table below is a great overview of the 4 types of drills and the differences.
+The table below is a great overview of the 4 types of drills and their differences.
 We’ve also included links to the products that we have for each type of drill for a recommendation.

 |Description||Power Drill||Impact Driver||Impact Wrench||Hammer Drill|

 |Power Source||Battery or Plugin||Battery||Air/Battery/Plugin||Battery/Plugin|